 Only 4 ingredients and is so easy to prepare!
-You will “Wow” your guests with this melt-in-your-mouth easy prime rib recipe.
-This is the easiest boneless prime rib recipe you will ever make and the best way to cook prime rib!
+You will “Wow” your guests with this melt-in-your-mouth easy rib roast recipe.
+This is the easiest boneless roast recipe you will ever make and the best way to cook prime rib!

 Why is this the best prime rib recipe?